 We most often get the question - if it isn't leather than what is it made of?
-Amongst the different materials available to replace leather, we use Microfiber PU leather.
+Among the different materials available to replace leather, we use Microfiber PU leather.
 Of course there's no animal content in the material but we preserve the moniker "leather" to give people an idea of what the material will feel like.
-Microfiber is the key term as it Microfiber PU leather is the highest grade of synthetic leather commercially available in the market today.
+Microfiber is the key term as it Microfiber based vegan leather is the highest grade of synthetic leather commercially available in the market today.
 The material has a microfiber backing and a small amount of polyurethane on top to create the effect of leather.
 The resulting material is generally very strong and often outperforms leather in durability tests.
 Microfiber suede generally does not require any polyurethane at all.

 Not all synthetic leather is made equally.
 Microfiber PU is the only true "vegan leather."

 In the manufacturing world, most companies use alternatives to leather to make lower grade products.
 These alternatives often lack durability on many levels - peeling, crocking and tensile strength to name a few.
 These lower grade products have hardware and construction methods that match the quality of the material.
 This is by no means an attempt to scare you from trying low cost non-leather alternatives.
 It's to reveal our learning and to educate you.
 Manufacturing is a cost driven industry and so to varying degrees, you get what you pay for.
 We never wanted to put cheap products into the market and so most of our products will use forms of microfiber leather or microfiber suede.
 We avoid using pure non-microfiber polyurethane in almost all of our goods and almost never use PVC (polyvinyl chloride).